 6.9 Whilst in the care of the carers the young person will not be given cigarettes and therefore will not be able to smoke.

 6.10 Whilst in the care of the carers the young person will be allowed to make two telephone calls per day to agreed significant others.
 The significant others will be agreed by the involved Social Work Service and the Police Custody Sergeant.
 This information will be passed to carers.
 The telephone calls should last no longer than 5 minutes.
 The carer will dial the number and confirm the identity of the person answering the phone.
+The details of the two significant others who the Young People can contact via telephone could be recorded on the PER form.

 6.11 The young person’s property will be retained by police and will be returned after the Court appearance.
 This will be delivered to Court by the Police and handed to GEO AMEY.
 An exception will be when it is agreed by police and Social Services that the property is not of a contentious or valuable nature, and that it is safe for the foster carer to retain this and this will be handed to the Sessional Worker transporting the young person to Court.
 The Sessional Worker, will in turn pass this GEO AMY on arrival at court.